indexexchange/b-real-time-adapter/README.md

 For this step, you must fill out the `generateRequestObj(returnParcels)` function.
 This function takes in an array of returnParcels.
 These are the parcel objects that contain the different slots for which demand needs to be requested.

 The wrapper will ensure that the array contains an appropriate set of parcels to pass into a single network request for your endpoint based on the value set in __profile.architecture.
-Note in particular case  your architecture is MRA, this array will have length 1.
+Note, in the particular case your architecture is MRA, this array will have length 1.

 Using this array of parcels, the adapter must craft a request object that will be used to send out the bid request for these slots.
 This object must contain the request URL, an object containing query parameters, and a callbackId.